-♣ Fraudulent ADA Lawsuits: Staff to research what other cities in Miami-Dade are doing (refer to Miami Herald article) to protect businesses and the government against fraudulent ADA lawsuits and possibility of implementing a similar ordinance in Hallandale Beach.
+♣ Fraudulent ADA Lawsuits: Staff to research what other cities in Miami-Dade are doing (refer to Miami Herald article) to protect businesses and the government against fraudulent ADA lawsuits and possibility of implementing in Hallandale Beach.
 Assigned to City Attorney.